yjkim717/1800_202330_BBY29/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
-* asldkjfheiogh
-* New line
-* Hello my name is Jenny.
+* John's favourite drink is water
-* Where are you John
-* New LINE!!!!!!!!
 * Jenny's favorite drink is pepsi zero

 ## 3. Technologies and Resources Used